 Department of Occupational Medicine

-Occupational Medicine is the branch of medicine that deals with the prevention and treatment of injuries and diseases occurring at work place in specific occupations.
+Occupational Medicine is the branch of medicine that deals with the prevention and treatment of injuries and diseases occurring at the workplace in specific occupations.

 Our OHCs serve as a singular resource to ensure that each of the employees is at their best and completely fit for duty

-- Advise on preventive measures and recommendations for the management to ensure better work place environment.
+Advice on preventive measures and recommendations for the management to ensure a better workplace environment.

-Done to assess the capability of an employee to carry out the designated job and to identify any occupational diseases resulted from exposure at work at an early stage.
+Done to assess the capability of an employee to carry out the designated job and to identify any occupational diseases resulting from exposure at work at an early stage.